Teen Dating Violence

 Break the Cycle – engages, educates and empowers youth to build lives and communities free from dating and domestic violence, Los Angeles, CA and Washington, DC.
 See Dating Violence 101.

 The Date Safe Project – through interactive presentations, educational resources, and unique national initiatives, The Date Safe Project is committed to being the nation’s leading organization for teaching how "asking first" makes all the difference in creating safer intimacy and in decreasing occurrences of sexual assault, Greenfield, WI.

 Dating Matters: Understanding Teen Dating Violence Prevention, Centers for Disease Control and Prevention, in partnership with Liz Claiborne Inc. – a 60-minute, interactive training designed to help educators, youth-serving organizations, and others working with teens understand the risk factors and warning signs associated with teen dating violence, Atlanta, GA.
-See CDC website, announcement and fact sheet.
+See announcement, talking points and fact sheet.